michaelnny/deep_rl_zoo/README.md

 ## Train agents

 ### CartPole, LunarLander, and MountainCar
-By default, we have the following settings for all `run_classic.py` file:
+By default, we have the following settings for all `run_classic.py` module:
 `--num_iterations=2 --num_train_steps=5e5 --num_eval_steps=2e5`

 For some problem like LunarLander and MountainCar, you may need to increase the `num_train_steps`.